RenderKit/embree/README.txt

 effect.

-For compilation under Windows use the Visual Studio 2008 solution file embree.sln.
+For compilation under Windows use the Visual Studio 2008 solution file embree_vs2008.sln or Visual Studio 2010 solution file embree_vs2010.
 The project compiles in 32 bit and 64 bit mode.
 The solution is by default setup to use the Microsoft Compiler.
-You can switch to the Intel Compiler by right clicking onto the solution in the Solution Explorer and then selecting the ICC compiler.
-When switching to ICC you have to enable the embree_avx and embree_avx2 projects, by right clicking onto them selecting "Reload Project".
+You can switch to the Intel Compiler by right clicking onto the solution in the Solution Explorer and then selecting the Intel Compiler.
 We recommend using 64 bit mode and the Intel Compiler for best performance.

+In Visual Studio, you will find 4 build configurations, Debug (for SSE2 debug mode), Release (for SSE2 release mode), ReleaseAVX (for AVX), and ReleaseAVX2 (for AVX2).
+When using Microsoft Compiler you can only use the Debug and Release configuration.
+For enabling the ReleaseAVX target you need Intel Compiler 11.1 and and for the ReleaseAVX2 target you need at least Intel Compiler 12.1.

+There is an issue with compiling the ISPC files in Visual Studio 2010, resulting in link errors for the first builds.
+Please rebuild the project multiple times until it links properly.

 We recommend enabling syntax highlighting for the .ispc source and .isph header files.
 To do so open Visual Studio 2008, go to